nicoleump/ga-dsiplus/roadmap/week07/readme.md

     * End- what were the results?
 Learnings?
 Benefits?

+* Use the Star Method:
+   * Situation - provide the context and background "Our customers complained..."

+   * Task - describe the problem and challenges "We faced supply chain shortage.."

+   * Action - explaine what you did to solve it and how "I solved it by..."

+   * Results - state benefits, savings, rewards, acknowledgement "The impact of..."

 * Be yourself!
 Let your personality come through and be confident.
 You got this!

 * This is a two-way street.
 You’re interviewing them as much as they’re interviewing you.
 Have questions to ask!